 Storage & Handling Design

-We use the buffer information from your Planning & Control system to create storage and handling infrastructure for your supply chain, which includes;
+We use buffer sizing information to create storage and handling infrastructure for your supply chain, which includes;

 We can assist with optimising your warehouse system in the following areas;

 Use statistical and Plan For Every Part (PFEP) information from your supply chain strategy, as well as dynamic modelling for more sophisticated warehouses, to create the most efficient utilisation of space.

 Review your current cycle count methodologies to increase stock accuracy.

 Demonstrate potential labour savings created by the judicious use of automation.

 Examine buffer options throughout your supply chain to maximise throughput of material through your warehouse.

 - Customer & Supplier Collaboration

 Examine opportunities with customers and suppliers such as Vendor Managed Inventory (VMI), order & freight options and vendor assurance programs.